Project-X-Mods/coffeelinux/README.md

 Choice of Bootloader (SystemD-Bootloader UEFI w/secure-boot support or Grub UEFI or BIOS/MBR w/o secure-boot)

 Syslinux bootloader on .iso only for additional VM client support (ie: VMware Player).

+And of course all the default apps for all DE/WMs are manditory installed.

 Just use Etcher to write the iso to usb, and go.
 Easy-peezy.